-Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding (\$67,176,000)
+Section 2.1: Federal Comprehensive Everglades Restoration Plan (CERP) Projects and Funding (\$70,791,000)

-U.S. Army Corps of Engineers Construction (\$56,791,000)
+U.S. Army Corps of Engineers Construction (\$61,001,000)

 Congress authorized the CERP in the Water Resources Development Act (WRDA) of 2000.
 The objective of the program is to restore, protect, and preserve the South Florida Ecosystem, while providing for other water related needs of the region.
 The CERP includes numerous projects that work together to achieve the plan's restoration goals.
 WRDA 2000 requires the completion of Project Implementation Reports (PIRs) for these projects.
 The PIRs provide further information on plan formulation and evaluation, engineering and design, estimated benefits and costs, and environmental effects of planned restoration activities.
 The PIRs serve to bridge the gap between the conceptual level of detail contained in the CERP and the detailed design plans and specifications required to proceed with construction.
 Additionally, Congress authorized three projects in WRDA 2007.
-Authorized projects included the Indian River Lagoon South, Picayune Strand Restoration, and the Site 1 Impoundment projects.
+An additional project was authorized for construction in accordance with the Programmatic authority provision of WRDA 2000.
+Authorized projects included the Indian River Lagoon South, Picayune Strand Restoration, the Site 1 Impoundment projects and the Melaleuca Eradication Facility.

-From a project perspective, the major focus of the U.S. Army Corps of Engineers (USACE or Corps) FY 2014 activities includes continuing construction on the Picayune Strand Project and the Site 1 Impoundment Phase 1 project; continuing construction on the Indian River Lagoon South project features at C-44; completion of detailed design on pilot projects, including the testing and monitoring of aquifer storage and recovery; completion of one PIR, the Central Everglades Planning Project (CEPP); continuation of other ongoing PIRs; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented.
+From a project perspective, the major focus of the U.S. Army Corps of Engineers (USACE or Corps) FY 2015 activities includes continuing construction on the Picayune Strand Project and the Indian River Lagoon South project features at C-44; completion of construction of the Site 1 Impoundment Phase 1; completion of one PIR, the Loxahatchee Water Restoration Project; and continuation of project adaptive assessment and monitoring activities used to monitor the effects of projects as they are implemented.

-From a program perspective, FY 2014 CERP activities include continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
+From a program perspective, FY 2015 CERP activities focus on the include continuation of Restoration Coordination and Verification (RECOVER), an inter-agency scientific group charged with system-wide assessments of planned and completed projects as well as with programmatic level activities.
 RECOVER's science-based activities include evaluation and assessment on the performance of the CERP, review of the effects that other restoration projects may have on CERP, and provision of a system-wide perspective throughout the restoration process.
 Other program level activities include continued reassessment of project sequencing to optimize delivery of benefits as contained in the Integrated Delivery Schedule.

-U.S. Army Corps of Engineers CERP Operations & Maintenance (\$1,965,000)
+U.S. Army Corps of Engineers CERP Operations & Maintenance (\$1,382,000)

 The WRDA 2000 authorized the cost of operation, maintenance, repair, replacement, and rehabilitation (OMRR&R) of CERP projects be cost shared 50/50 between the USACE and the non-federal sponsor.
-The FY 2014 Operation and Maintenance (O&M) activities includes reimbursement to the non-federal sponsor (subject to availability of federal funds) for Picayune Strand Merritt pump station and Melaleuca Eradication Facility costs related to OMRR&R. The
+The FY 2015 Operation and Maintenance (O&M) activities includes reimbursement to the non-federal sponsor (subject to availability of federal funds) for Picayune Strand Merritt pump station, Melaleuca Eradication Facility, and the Indian River Lagoon South C-44 costs related to OMRR&R. The Picayune Strand pump stations, in conjunction with the spreader canals, will be used to restore the former wetlands to the south while maintaining the level of flood protection to the north.
+The O&M activities for the Melaleuca Eradication and

-Picayune Strand pump stations, in conjunction with the spreader canals, will be used to restore the former wetlands to the south while maintaining the level of flood protection to the north.
-The O&M activities for the Melaleuca Eradication and Other Exotic Plants project includes the purposeful introduction of natural enemies (biocontrols) to weaken and suppress invading plants in the South Florida Ecosystem and Everglades.
+Other Exotic Plants project includes the purposeful introduction of natural enemies (biocontrols) to weaken and suppress invading plants in the South Florida Ecosystem and Everglades.
 The rearing, releasing, and monitoring of exotic plant biocontrols during the O&M phase will facilitate the restoration, preservation, and protection of the South Florida Ecosystem.
 By managing invasive exotic plant species and strengthening the ability of native plant species to survive, improvements will be provided to the degraded natural habitat.
+The O&M activities for the IRLS C-44 include operation of the Troupe Indiantown Intake Canal.